-Is your bathtub or kitchen sink pooled with dirty water?
+Is your bathtub or kitchen sink filling up with grimy water?

-Blocked drains are a tell-tale sign of a clogged sewer drain– when wastewater isn’t directed to the sewer system or the septic field, the flow is reversed.
-That means it goes up through toilets, bathtubs and drains.
+Blocked drains often mean a clogged sewer drain.
+When wastewater isn’t flowing properly to the sewer system or septic field, it can reverse.
+This means it might come up through toilets, bathtubs, and drains.

-A clogged sewer drain isn’t only a plumbing issue but a serious health concern because sewage contains microorganisms and harmful bacteria.
+A clogged sewer isn’t just a plumbing problem; it’s a health risk because sewage has harmful microorganisms.

 Signs Your Sewer Lines Are Clogged

-The signs of a blocked sewer line are as follows:
+Watch out for these signs of a blocked sewer line:

 1. Gurgling Drains